GenDoNL/saucenao-go/README.md

 ```

 ## Limitations
-  -  This wrapper currently only supports Pixiv and Danbooru.
-While these suited my purpose, the wrapper could easily be extended to support other source websites.
-They can be added in the `SaucenaoResultData` struct.
+  -  This wrapper currently only supports saucenao output of Pixiv and Danbooru.
+While these suited my own purposes, the wrapper could easily be extended to support other source websites.
+The fields, which can be found in the JSON of the response object, can be added in the `SaucenaoResultData` struct.